jrmtoubRHL/Tactical-Card-Dungeon/readme.md

 # Tactical Card Dungeon

-Game prototype of a lite roguelike, you play HERO in windows CMD/ide, move with

-arrows (asdw in
+Game prototype of a lite roguelike, you play HERO in windows CMD/ide, move with arrows (asdw in
 IDE),

 Defeat ennemies, collect gold, pick weapons, open chest, avoid rotating traps, etc..

-Code currently only one fullnight
+Only one fullnight of work atm.